J. Harold Flannery: Career

 He was the solicitor for Pittston City from 1926 to 1930, and served as assistant district attorney of Luzerne County, Pennsylvania, from 1932 to 1936.

+Congress

 Flannery was elected as a Democrat to the Seventy-fifth, Seventy-sixth, and Seventy-seventh Congresses.
-He served from January 3, 1937, until his resignation on January 3, 1942, to become judge of the common pleas court of Luzerne County.
+He served from January 3, 1937, until his resignation on January 3, 1942.

+Judge

+He become judge of the common pleas court of Luzerne County.
 He was reelected in 1951 for a ten-year term and served until his death in Bethesda, Maryland.

+Delegate

 He was a delegate to the Democratic National Conventions in 1944 and in 1960.

+Death

+He died in Bethesda on June 3, 1961 at the age of 63.
+He was interred at Mt.
+Olivet Catholic Cemetery in Pittston.